ivan-borovets/Certified-Self-Study/README.md

 - <details>
     <summary>★★★☆☆ <a href="Certificates/60%20Biology/Molecular%20Biology%20and%20Genetics.pdf">MolBio & Genetics</a> by Bioinformatics Institute, 4 hrs</summary>
     It is a review course recommended for refreshing the knowledge of molecular biology.
 General concepts of cellular and molecular biology are considered, and problems in genetics are also present.
-It can be difficult for beginners; teachers lack experience.
+It can be difficult for beginners; lecturers lack experience.
 </details>

 - <details>